yuIlariy/Queen-Riam/README.md

 ## 🚀 Deploy Instantly

-Deploy QUEEN RIAM MD with one click on any platform below:
+Deploy QUEEN RIAM with one click on any platform below:

 <table align="center">
   <tr>